lucvsemr/ohjelmoinnin-perusteet/src/content/part4/part4-2.md

 <Exercise title={'015 Main class'}>

-Implement the class `Main` described here.
+Implement the method `Main` in the class `Program` as described here.

 <Note>Do not modify the class Item.</Note>